Pravijith-j-p/DSA-Java-Mastery/DSA-Java-Mastery/problems/arrays/MaximumCircularSubarray.md

             return maxSum > 0 ?
 Math.max(maxSum, total - minSum) : maxSum;
         }

+    maxSum -> maximum subarray sum without wrap-around (normal Kadane). total - minSum -> Maximum subarray with wrap around:

+        total - sum of all elements
+        minSum = sum of the minimum subarray (subarray we exclude to get the wrap-around max) So , total - minSum = sum of remaining elements, i.e., wrap around subarray sum

+        maxSum > 0 ?... : maxSum -> why check max> 0?
+         if all elements are negative , then: total - minSum = total - total = 0 (wrong)
+            but the correct answer should be largest element , which is maxSum This check ensures we don't return 0 incorrectly when all numbers are negative.

 Time complexity : O(n) - single pass
 Space complexity : 0(1) - constant space